ReviewChain/API/README.md

 ```

 Get the data for a coupon, given the coupon id (number).
-This returns: the coupons sku id, the CouponType, the creator, the description, the coupon image, the coupon owner.
+This returns: the sku id, the expiration, the status, the coupon owner.

 Param     | Datatype    | Required  | Description
 ----------- | ----------- | ----------- | -----------